Delta Range: A Mountaineering Playground

 Lower Grapefruit Rocks

-Continue up Elliot Highway past Lower Grapefruit for half a mile watching for a pull out on the left, before the guard rail starts.
-Park at the pull out.
+Continue up Elliot Highway past the Upper Grapefruit parking for half a mile, watching for a pullout on the left, before the guard rail starts.
+Park at the pullout.
 Walk up a muddy jeep road a quarter mile until it ends at a trashy party spot.
-Through the trees you can see the first rock.
+Through the trees, you can see the first rock.

 Angel Creek Rocks

-Angel Creek Rocks are a collection of granite outcrops located at 49 Mile Chena Hot Springs Road.
+Angel Creek Rocks are a collection of granite outcrops located at Mile 49 of Chena Hot Springs Road.
 Watch for a sign near a bridge over the Chena pointing to the trail head.

-The rock at Angel Creek is solid in places and rough; in other places the crystals are not well cemented, making for a surface which tends to slough off and the occasional loose block.
+The rock at Angel Creek is solid in places and rough in other places; the crystals are not well cemented, making for a surface that tends to slough off and the occasional loose block.
 The rocks also tend to be covered with lichen and moss, especially on the north sides.
 A considerable amount of gardening has removed most of the debris from the routes described here.

 Granite Tors

-Rock 1 and Lizards Eye can be done as a day climb but a visit to the more distant tors is usually an overnight outing.
+Rock 1 and Lizard’s Eye can be done as a day climb, but a visit to the more distant tors is usually an overnight outing.
 Water can be a problem after June, if the weather has been hot and dry.
-Search the base of large boulders where for some reason there are deep depressions which hold water.
+Search the base of large boulders where, for some reason, there are deep depressions that hold water.
 There are also some springs shown on the overview map on page 32.
 All water should be filtered or boiled before use.

-The right hand trail goes up three hills with the second being barely noticeable and the third being the steepest and longest.
-If you look closely you will notice stumps laying all in one direction where tracked vehicles accessed a fire beyond the tors by driving down the trees.
-On the way back they could not drive the same path with the trees pointing towards them so there is a parallel trail of stumps laying in the opposite direction.
+The right-hand trail goes up three hills, with the second being barely noticeable and the third being the steepest and longest.
+If you look closely, you will notice stumps lying all in one direction where tracked vehicles accessed a fire beyond the tors by driving down the trees.
+On the way back, they could not drive the same path with the trees pointing towards them, so there is a parallel trail of stumps lying in the opposite direction.

-At the top of the third hill just as you break above timberline there are a couple of tors to the N and in the trees, (Bush Tors) that are a good option for cold windy days.
-Continue up the trail above timber line and you run into Rock 1 with Lizards Eye just beyond.
+At the top of the third hill, just as you break above timberline, there are a couple of tors to the north and in the trees (Bush Tors) that are a good option for cold, windy days.
+Continue up the trail above timber line, and you run into Rock 1 with Lizard’s Eye just beyond.

 Mount Prindle Area

-Follow the main road as it fords Faith Creek and continues up the W side, crosses Deep Creek, and then turns left up Hope Creek.
+Follow the main road as it fords Faith Creek and continues up the west side, crosses Deep Creek, and then turns left up Hope Creek.
 This section of road changes frequently as the placer operation moves back and forth across the valley.
-Park near Zephyr Creek and look for a 4 wheeler trail that starts up the E side of Zephyr Creek.
-Follow this trail as it crosses the creek numerous times before finally heading N where the creek turns W. This brings you to a broad pass.
-From the pass you could set your compass on a bearing of 308 degrees and not go far wrong, as the route goes directly towards the Main Wall.
-Otherwise, follow the four wheeler trail W, most of the way up the 4100 foot hill W of the pass.
-(The 4100 foot hill is as far as ATVs are allowed to go.)
-Traverse around the N side of the hill and watch for cairns.
-As you cross the N shoulder of the 4100 foot hill the Main Wall is visible in clear weather.
+Park near Zephyr Creek and look for a 4-wheeler trail that starts up the east side of Zephyr Creek.
+Follow this trail as it crosses the creek numerous times before finally heading north, where the creek turns west.
+This brings you to a broad pass.
+From the pass, you could set your compass on a bearing of 308 degrees and not go far wrong, as the route goes directly towards the Main Wall.
+Otherwise, follow the four-wheeler trail west, most of the way up the 4100-foot hill west of the pass.
+(The 4100-foot hill is as far as ATVs are allowed to go.)
+Traverse around the north side of the hill and watch for cairns.
+As you cross the north shoulder of the 4100-foot hill, the Main Wall is visible in clear weather.
 Descend into the S.E.
-Fork of American Creek, then go up over a 3000 foot shoulder and down to American Creek proper.
+Fork of American Creek, then go up over a 3000-foot shoulder and down to American Creek proper.
 Cross American Creek and follow old stream beds (now grassy meadows) of the N.E.
 Fork until they peter out.
-From here go W up towards the 300 Foot Wall until you are above the brush, and then traverse back over to the N.E.
+From here, go west up towards the 300 Foot Wall until you are above the brush, and then traverse back over to the N.E.
 Fork.

 Take the Steese Highway to the U.S. Creek Road, marked by a large BLM sign.
 Follow the road to Nome Creek.
-Just before crossing Nome Creek turn right up the mining road and bounce four miles up the S side of Nome Creek.
-BLM has built a new road up the N and W side of the creek which may eventually be the better alternative.
-As of this writing the new road goes the same distance up the creek but leaves you on the wrong side of Nome Creek, facing a cold river crossing or nasty bushwhacking up the N side of the creek.
+Just before crossing Nome Creek, turn right up the mining road and bounce four miles up the south side of Nome Creek.
+BLM has built a new road up the north and west side of the creek, which may eventually be the better alternative.
+As of this writing, the new road goes the same distance up the creek but leaves you on the wrong side of Nome Creek, facing a cold river crossing or nasty bushwhacking up the north side of the creek.

-From the end of the mining road find a four wheeler trail and follow it for 2 miles until a side creek cuts it off.
-From here the best walking is on game trails at the base of river bluffs.
-The hills on the E side of Nome Creek get steadily higher until they suddenly drop to a low pass to Little Champion Creek.
-At this point the much diminished Nome Creek turns E towards Fungi Pass.
-If going to Pika Rock or Wind Chimes area gain the ridge N of last part of Nome Creek.
-Pika Rock is a pinnacle on the E face of peak 4600.
-To reach the Wind Chimes follow the ridge up over a 4500 foot bump at which point the spectacular Wind Chimes will be visible on the ridge leading on towards the summit of Prindle.
+From the end of the mining road, find a four-wheeler trail and follow it for 2 miles until a side creek cuts it off.
+From here, the best walking is on game trails at the base of river bluffs.
+The hills on the east side of Nome Creek get steadily higher until they suddenly drop to a low pass to Little Champion Creek.
+At this point, the much diminished Nome Creek turns east towards Fungi Pass.
+If going to Pika Rock or the Wind Chimes area, gain the ridge north of the last part of Nome Creek.
+Pika Rock is a pinnacle on the east face of Peak 4600.
+To reach the Wind Chimes, follow the ridge up over a 4500-foot bump, at which point the spectacular Wind Chimes will be visible on the ridge leading on towards the summit of Prindle.

 Photo by AAC Member Erica Lamb, Mt Prindle